iivanoo/covid-apps-observer/data/data_us/reports/resources/org.centura.android.cura.virtualvisit___12.9.01.000_00/report.md

 > Easy to communicate<br> :date: __2021-01-05 22:01:46__

 > Clear screen, clear voice, love this new way of Doctors visits.<br> :date: __2020-12-10 22:08:22__

-> System works without a hitch!
-I have had zero problems on my smartphone!
-Actually come to like virtual visits.
-I don't have to leave home, I save time and fuel!<br> :date: __2020-12-01 19:06:22__

-> Very easy set up and great video and audio.<br> :date: __2020-11-16 22:21:32__